Chamali27/EV_Global_Model/README.md

 # EV_Global_Model
-Global analysis of environmental and economic impacts of EV adoption with scenario modeling and interactive dashboard.
+Global modeling study of environmental and economic impacts of electric vehicle adoption.